-This program offers rigorous learning in environmental measurements science (metrology) & policy making on how to reliably identify and quantify toxic and hazardous chemicals, assess their impact to human health and ecological risks, and apply the best available scientific data so obtained to environmental policy making.
-It focuses on the education and professional training of future generations of leaders and practitioners in the environmental world using measurements science to provide reliable data for developing best environmental policy or laws for the betterment of the world.
-Scholarships are available for qualified students whose qualification will be assessed upon their completion of the application and be informed of it thereafter.
+With EMAP, students learn how to (1) reliably identify and quantify toxic chemical pollutants, (2) assess their impact to human health and ecological risks, and (3) apply the best available scientific data so obtained to environmental policymaking.
+It focuses on education and professional training of future generations of leaders and expert practitioners in the environmental world.
+After successfully completing the program, students will become proficient in using measurements science to provide reliable data for developing best environmental policy or laws for the betterment of the world.
+Limited merit-based partial tuition scholarships are available for qualified students.
+The qualification for the scholarships is assessed when admission decision is being made.

 “You can only prevent hazardous exposures that you can measure and assess their health risk.”

 We can only ensure a healthy environment in which we live through scientific evidence-based sound policymaking and its sustainable implementation.
 As such, Georgetown University, the US Environmental Protection Agency (EPA) and US National Institute of Standards and Technology (NIST) join force together to offer this unique interdisciplinary graduate program in EMAP.
 The symbiotic skill sets that students will have gained upon their graduation will prepare them well for the future.
 Consequently, they will likely grow into leaders and expert practitioners in diverse fields encompassing EMAP, driven by their higher calling for being conscientious, dedicated and skillful environment stewards for the betterment of the world.
 Moreover, EMAP graduates will also likely command a well-remunerated professional career.